esp-rs/book/src/overview/bare-metal.md

 Using `no_std` may be more familiar to embedded Rust developers; it does not use `std` (the Rust [`standard`][rust-lib-std] library) but instead uses a subset, the [`core`][rust-lib-core] library.
 [The Embedded Rust Book][embedded-rust-book] has a great [section][embedded-rust-book-no-std] on this.

-It's important to note that since `no_std` uses the Rust `core` library, a subset of the Rust `standard` library,  a `no_std` crate can compile in `std` environment but the opposite is not true.
-Therefore, when creating crates it's worth keeping in mind if it needs the `standard` library to function.
+It is important to note that `no_std` uses the Rust `core` library.
+As this library is part of the Rust `standard` library, a `no_std` crate can compile in `std` environment.
+However, the opposite is not true: an `std` crate cannot compile in `no_std` environment.
+This information is worth remembering when deciding which library to choose.

 [embedded-rust-book]: https://docs.rust-embedded.org/
 [embedded-rust-book-no-std]: https://docs.rust-embedded.org/book/intro/no-std.html
 [rust-lib-core]: https://doc.rust-lang.org/core/index.html
 [rust-lib-std]: https://doc.rust-lang.org/std/index.html

 ## Current support

 The table below covers the current support for `no_std` at this moment for different Espressif products.

 |          | [HAL][esp-rs/esp-hal] | [Wi-Fi/BLE/ESP-NOW][esp-rs/esp-wifi] | [Backtrace][esp-rs/esp-backtrace] | [Storage][esp-rs/esp-storage] |
 | -------- | :-------------------: | :----------------------------------: | :-------------------------------: | :---------------------------: |